[Figure 1: Polyformer, view additional renders at https://www.reiten.design/polyformer]

 [Figure 5: Retail price of filament at major vendor in Kigali]

 Therefore, we are developing a low cost, easy to build, and easier to operate machine that manufactures 3D printer filament from discarded plastic water bottles.
 This machine will enable anyone to produce 3D printer filament at an extremely low cost, while also reducing their plastic footprint.
-The finished machine will be deployed at our team member’s 3D Printing Center in Rwanda.
-If we win the Hackaday Prize, we intend to distribute more filament making machines at other 3D printing facilities in the area.
-We want as many people to replicate and reproduce our machine as possible.
-Therefore, all CAD, code, and documentation is opensource.
+Our goal is to deploy versions of the machine at our partner makerspaces in Rwanda.
+Moreover, since the project is 100% opensource, anyone around the world can easily buiild one of these filament recycling machines.
+For more information, check out the discord: https://discord.gg/d6eYykSs.

 Since the beginning of desktop 3D printing, hackers have tried to find ways to make filament in house; especially from recycled plastics.
 From our understanding, the first such documented attempt of such a project was the FilaMaker by Marek Pantel; developed in 2013.
 A FilaMaker machine shreds waste plastics, such as failed 3D print jobs and water bottles, into small pieces.